Ted079/ColorHunt/README.md

 # ColorHunt
 Generates random colors.
-The project was created to consolidate some topics on jasaScript
+The project was created to consolidate some topics on javascript